creepersguitar/codeInstitute-Project3/README.md

 - Error occurred during gameplay: 'BattleshipGame' object has no attribute 'exit_game': Changed `exit_game` to `exit_function`.
 - SyntaxError 'break' outside loop on line 127: Fixed the indentation.
 - NameError: name 'main()' is not defined: Defined the 'main()' function.
+### Known Issue: Error When Not All Ships Are Sunk

+#### Description:
+When not all ships are sunk and the user is prompted for another turn, an error occurs within the program.
+This error interrupts the normal flow of the game and may lead to unexpected behavior or undesired outcomes.

+#### Symptoms:
+- The program prompts the user for another turn even though not all ships have been sunk.
+- Upon proceeding with another turn, the program encounters an error or behaves unexpectedly.

+#### Reproduction Steps:
+1. Start a new game session.
+2. Place the ships on the game board.
+3. Play the game until at least one ship remains unsunk.
+4. Observe the program prompting for another turn despite the presence of unsunk ships.

+#### Expected Behavior:
+The program should accurately determine when all ships have been sunk and proceed accordingly.
+If any ships remain unsunk, the program should not prompt the user for another turn but instead continue the game until all ships are sunk.

+#### Context:
+The error is likely occurring within the game logic that determines whether all ships have been sunk before prompting the user for another turn.
+Possible causes of this error include incorrect condition checks, improper handling of ship sinking events, or a discrepancy between the game state and the victory condition.

+#### Resolution:
+To resolve this error, the game logic responsible for determining the game state and triggering the end of the game should be thoroughly reviewed and debugged.
+Ensure that the conditions for ending the game are accurately implemented and reflect the correct state of ship positions and sinking status.
+Additionally, consider adding comprehensive error handling to gracefully handle unexpected conditions and prevent the program from crashing or entering an inconsistent state.

+#### Testing Plan:
+1. Review and update the game logic related to determining the end of the game.
+2. Test the updated logic with various game scenarios, including cases where not all ships are sunk.
+3. Verify that the program behaves as expected and accurately reflects the game state.
+4. Conduct regression testing to ensure that the error has been resolved without introducing new issues.

 ## Resubmission Requirements and Completions
 This is the first resubmission attempt, focusing on improving the following areas: